GENGA II: GPU planetary N-body simulations with non-Newtonian forces and high number of particles: Improvements in the close-encounter integration and high-resolution simulations

-In practise a good balance between the number of levels and the number of substeps must be found.
-Using a higher number of levels requires more memory to store all close encounter pairs of each level, and using a higher number of substeps increases the amount of kernel calls needed and therefore can increase the total kernel overhead time.
-As we said, which configuration is the fastest also depends on the GPU device.
+In practise, a good balance between the number of levels and the number of sub-steps must be found.
+Using a higher number of levels requires more memory to store all close-encounter pairs of each level, and using a higher number of sub-steps increases the amount of kernel calls needed and therefore can increase the total kernel overhead time.
+The fastest configuration will depend on the GPU device used.
 Therefore, we recommend testing different configurations before running long-term simulations in order to find the best option.
 In a future version of GENGA, this process could also be automated by a self-tuning routine at the beginning of the simulation.